serpapi/google-search-results-java/README.md

 java -version
 ```

- * On Windows upgrade your JDK / JVM to latest.
+ * On Windows manually upgrade your JDK / JVM to the latest.

  * On Linux, Oracle JDK 8 (1.8_151+) seems to work fine.
 see: https://travis-ci.org/serpapi/google-search-results-java